Ronnie Peterson: Legacy

 Peterson is considered by some to be one of the best Formula One drivers to have never won a championship, as well as the best racing driver from Sweden.
 In 2016, in an academic paper that reported a mathematical modeling study that assessed the relative influence of driver and machine, Peterson was ranked the 21st best Formula One driver of all time, and the sixth best to never win a title.

-Arrows driver Riccardo Patrese was falsely blamed by several members of the Grand Prix Drivers' Association (mainly by James Hunt) with being a primary cause of the first lap wreck at the Italian Grand Prix.
+Arrows driver Riccardo Patrese was blamed by several members of the Grand Prix Drivers' Association (mainly by James Hunt) for being a primary cause of the first lap wreck at the Italian Grand Prix.
 He was banned from competition for one race, from the 1978 United States Grand Prix.

 In 1979, George Harrison paid tribute to Peterson with a song and music video called "Faster".

 The circumstances of Peterson's death were prosecuted in an Italian criminal court.
 Driver Riccardo Patrese and race director Gianni Restilli were both charged with roles; Patrese, for manslaughter because of an unsafe maneuver on track which was considered to be a primary cause of the wreck, and Restilli, as contributing to Peterson's death by starting the race with a premature start signal.
 Both were cleared of criminal charges on 28 October 1981.

 Peterson's widow Barbro (née Edwardsson) never got over his death and committed suicide on 19 December 1987.
 She was buried alongside Ronnie in the Peterson family grave in Örebro.
 She and Ronnie had a daughter named Nina Louise (named after Jochen Rindt's wife) who was born in November 1975.

 There is a statue of Peterson in Örebro (59.26193°N 15.23812°E) by Richard Brixel.
-The official Ronnie Peterson museum was officially opened by Ronnie's daughter, Nina Kennedy, in Örebro on 31 May 2008.
+The official Ronnie Peterson Museum was officially opened by Ronnie's daughter, Nina Kennedy, in Örebro on 31 May 2008.
 The museum closed in October 2009 because it was unable to secure further government funding.

 Superswede: A film about Ronnie Peterson (2017), directed by Henrik Jansson-Schweizer, with the participation of Mario Andretti, Emerson Fittipaldi, Nina Kennedy, and Niki Lauda, is available on YouTube, as are several other short tributes.

 During the 2014 Monaco Grand Prix fellow Swedish Formula One driver Marcus Ericsson wore a special helmet in tribute to Peterson which was modeled on Peterson's.
 Ericsson wore a similar helmet en route to victory in the 2022 Indianapolis 500.